VladDBA/PSBlitz/README.md

 - sp_BlitzLock
 - sp_BlitzWho

-Aside from the above scripts, PSBlitz also runs the following scripts to return sp_BlitzWho data, instance and resource information, as well as TempDB usage:
+Aside from the above scripts, PSBlitz also runs the following scripts to return sp_BlitzWho data, instance and resource information, TempDB usage, opened transactions, statistics and index fragmentation info:
 - GetBlitzWhoData.sql
 - GetInstanceInfo.sql
 - GetTempDBUsageInfo.sql
+- GetOpenTransactions.sql
+- GetIndexInfoForWholeDB.sql
+- GetStatsInfoForWholeDB.sql

 You can find the all the scripts in the repository's [Resources](/Resources) directory